DevMountain/simulation-3-async/README.md

 ### Authorization Endpoints

+* GET - `/api/auth/login` - Invokes the authenticate method on passport.
+  * Should redirect to `/api/auth/setUser` on success.
+  * Should redirect to `/api/auth/login` on failure.
-* POST - `/api/auth/login` - Sets the user information on the session.
+* GET - `/api/auth/setUser` - Sets the user information on the session and then redirect the user back to the dashboard view.
-  * On success return a status of 200 and the user object.
-  * A user object should have the following properties:
-    * `id` - This is the `UserId` you are using for your database.
-    * `username` - This is the `username` associated with the `UserId`.
-  * On failure return a status of 500.
-* POST - `/api/auth/register` - Registers a user to the database.
-Sets the user information on the session.
+* GET - `/api/auth/authenticated` - Checks for the user object on session.
-  * On success return a status of 200 and the user object.
+  * Sends a status of 200 and the user object on if it is on session.
-  * A user object should have the following properties:
-    * `id` - This is the `UserId` you are using for your database.
-    * `username` - This is the `username` associated with the `UserId`.
-  * On failure return a status of 500.
+  * Sends a status of 200 and `false` if it is not on session.
+    * You can check for `false` on the front-end if a user is not authenticated and then route them back to the auth view.
-* POST - `/api/auth/logout` - Destroys the session.
-Sends a status of 200.
+* POST - `/api/auth/logout` - Destroys the session and sends a status of 200.

 ### Properties Endpoints